vikbert/json-files-merger/README.md

 ## Exammple

-You wanna load all json files located in `/de` and merge the json data to a single json object.
+Load all json files located in `/json_files` and merge the json data to a single json object.

-For example, you have two json fils in folder `/de`
+For example, you have two json fils in folder `/json_files`

 ```
-.examples/de
+.examples/json_files
 ├── 01_user.json
 └── 02_home.json
 ```